TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 python3 paynt.py --project path/to/model/folder --fsc-synthesis --storm-pomdp --iterative-storm 'timeout' 'paynt_timeout' 'storm_timeout'
 ```

-The default setting, we used for the majority of the experiments (see the paper for more details), is `--iterative-storm 900 60 10`.
-This means that the overall timeout is 15 minutes (900s) and in each iteration of SAYNT, we will run the inductive search for 60 seconds and belief exploration for 10 seconds.
+The default settings we used for the majority of the experiments (see the paper for more details) is `--iterative-storm 900 60 10`.
+This means that the overall timeout is 15 minutes (900s) and in, each iteration of SAYNT, we will run the inductive search for 60 seconds and belief exploration for 10 seconds.
 You can change these timeouts to observe the impact of the particular parts of the synthesis process.
 SAYNT also introduces some additional settings we do not consider in this paper.
 For more information visit https://github.com/randriu/synthesis.

+### Parts of the source code relevant to the paper

+The following are selected parts of the source code relevant to the algorithms discussed in the paper:
+- `paynt/synthesizer/synthesizer_pomdp.py`: contains the main loop of the inductive synthesis of FSCs (method `strategy_iterative`) as well as the integrated SAYNT algorithm (method `iterative_storm_loop`)
+- `paynt/quotient/storm_pomdp_control.py`: used to communicate with Storm (i.e. the belief exploration), necessary for the integrated SAYNT mehod; additionally, it contains methods for extracting the FSCs
+`storm/src/storm-pomdp/modelchecker/BeliefExplorationPomdpModelChecker.cpp`: this module contains methods that steer the exploration of the belief space and allow to extract FSC from the belief MDP; additionally, it contains the interactive belief explorer required for the integrated SAYNT algorithm
+`storm/src/storm-pomdp/builder/BeliefMdpExplorer.cpp`: this module is responsible for the construction of the belief MDP

 ## Models